 After helping get Azusa Pacific's women's tennis program started in 1998, Bohren has guided the Cougars to 15 NAIA Tournament appearances, one GSAC championship (2000) and eight GSAC runner-up finishes.

 In 2013 the Cougars made a run to the National Christian College Athletics Association semifinals, and in the program's initial NCAA Division II season, the Cougars were ranked in the top-25 all year.
+In 2014, the team went one step farther, reaching the NCCAA championship match and finishing the season with a 22-8 mark.

 In 2000, Bohren led the Cougars to the GSAC title with a perfect 10-0 conference mark in just their third year as a program, as well as the program's first of 8 consecutive NAIA Tournament appearances.
 In 2004, Azusa Pacific notched a program-record 21 wins and posted its best national showing ever with an NAIA title match appearance.
 The Cougars again registered 21 wins in each of the next 2 seasons and advanced to the 2005 and 2006 NAIA semifinals, as well.